-\begin{remark}[Mixed Gaussianity] Note that $W_2$ and $W_1$ in \eqref{eq_asy_first} are dependent because $\Omega_{21}$ in \eqref{eq_Xi} is in general different from 0; this implies that $Z_\bullet$ is not mixed Gaussian in general.
-On the contrary, $W_{2.1}$ and $W_1$ in \eqref{eq_asy_iter} are independent and thus $Z$ is mixed Gaussian; specifically, conditionally on $W_1$, one has $\veca(Z)\sim N(0,\left(\int W_1 W_1'\right)^{-1}\otimes\Omega_{22.1})$, which is variance mixture of normals.
-This shows that the dependence between $W_2 $ and $W_1 $ is cleansed by correcting $x_t$ for the fitted values of $\psi'\Delta x_t$ on $d_t$, similarly to the HAC and long-variance estimators in \citet{Phi:05} and the IV estimator in \citet{Phi:14}. \end{remark}
+\begin{remark}[Mixed Gaussianity] Note that $W_2$ and $W_1$ in \eqref{eq_asy_first} are dependent because $\Omega_{21}$ in \eqref{eq_Xi} is in general different from 0; this implies that $Z^{(1)}$ is not mixed-Gaussian in general.
+On the contrary, $W_{2.1}$ and $W_1$ in \eqref{eq_asy_iter} are independent and thus $Z$ is mixed-Gaussian; specifically, conditionally on $W_1$, one has $\veca(Z)\sim N(0,\left(\int W_1 W_1'\right)^{-1}\otimes\Omega_{22.1})$, which is a variance mixture of Normals.
+This shows that the dependence between $W_2 $ and $W_1 $ is cleansed by correcting $x_t$ for the fitted values of $\psi'\Delta x_t$ on $d_t$, similarly to the heteroskedasticity and autocorrelation-consistent and LRV estimators in \citet{Phi:05} and the IV estimator in \citet{Phi:14}. \end{remark}